Benjacho/belongs-to-many-field-nova/README.md

 ### Usage

+To use in nova 1.0 use 0.3 in nova 2.0 use 0.4 and above.

 First of all use the trait in the model that you want to attach example User, user want to attach roles

 ```php